lundqvistr/manual_medfak_research_data/manual.md

 ```
 In this document we are focusing on the first parts up until "Study file", i e the analysis part is not covered.

-There are of course projects where there is only one kind of data sources, either only data from others or only manually entered data, but the description is meant to cover the following steps:
+There are of course projects where there is only one kind of data source, either only data from others or only manually entered data, but the description is meant to cover the following steps:

 - Import of data
 - Cleaning